Arts Network Ottawa aims to top Fund that supports local artists

 With the Curtain Call Campaign, 100% of all ARTicipate donations received by Dec 31, 2018 will be matched up to $100,000 by the Shenkman Family Foundation.
 The Fund was launched in 2007 with a $1 million donation from the Shenkman Family Foundation and continues to grow toward its goal, with generous support from individuals, businesses and arts groups in the community.

-“Over these past 10 years, we have never lost sight of how incredible the ARTicipate Endowment Fund is and how much potential it holds,” says Lisa Cruickshank, AOE Arts Council President.
+“Over these past 10 years, we have never lost sight of how incredible the ARTicipate Endowment Fund is and how much potential it holds,” says Lisa Cruickshank, Arts Network Ottawa President.
 “We are grateful for our generous donors whose gifts make this valuable Fund a reality and significantly impact the vitality of our arts sector.”

-Since 2010, the Fund has awarded 130 grants totalling over $500,000 to local artists and arts groups as well as the Centre’s five Resident Arts Partners (AOE Arts Council, Ottawa School of Art – Orléans Campus, Gloucester Pottery School, Mouvement d’implication francophone d’Orléans,
+Since 2010, the Fund has awarded 130 grants totalling over $500,000 to local artists and arts groups as well as the Centre’s five Resident Arts Partners (Arts Network Ottawa, Ottawa School of Art – Orléans Campus, Gloucester Pottery School, Mouvement d’implication francophone d’Orléans,

 Ottawa School of Theatre).
 Funding to Partners supports public programming and services.
 Funding to arts community Project Grant recipients supports creative, rehearsal and production costs and promotional efforts.